Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains: Nested

 \section{Nested $\widehat R$}

-The motivation for $\mathfrak n \widehat R$ is to construct a diagnostic which does not conflate poor convergence and short sampling phase.
-We will show that $\mathfrak n \widehat R$ generalizes $\widehat R$ by providing an additional tuning parameter, which allows us to control: (i) how well we measure the nonstationary variance and (ii) the diagnostic's variance during various phases of MCMC.
-In addition, $\mathfrak n \widehat R$ can handle the limiting case where $N = 1$, which minimizes the length of the sampling phase and can be of interest when running a very large number of chains.

-$\mathfrak n \widehat R$ works by comparing Monte Carlo estimators whose persistent variance decreases with the number of chains.
+The motivation for $\nR$ is to construct a diagnostic which does not conflate poor convergence and short sampling phase. $\nR$ works by comparing Monte Carlo estimators whose persistent variance decreases with the number of chains.
 However, the bias does not decrease with the number of chains and this should be reflected in the nonstationary variance.
-Our solution is introduce superchains, which are groups of chains initialized at the same point and then run independently (i.e. with a different seed).
+Our solution is introduce superchains, which are groups of chains initialized at the same point and then run independently.

-Our MCMC process now has $K$ superchains, each comprising $M$ chains initialized at a common point $\theta^k_0$.
-We denote as $\theta^{(nmk)}$ the $n$th draw from chain $m$ of superchain $k$.
-The Monte Carlo estimators compared by $\mathfrak n \widehat R$ are the sample means of each superchain,